-David has funded healthcare for 45 patients in 11 countries.
+David has funded healthcare for 78 patients in 13 countries.

-Jean is a mother of two from Haiti.
-She lives in a small city in southern Haiti with her husband and two young boys.
-Jean has a cardiac condition called rheumatic mitral regurgitation.
-One of the four valves in her heart has been severely damaged due to a rheumatic fever she suffered several years ago.
-Jean will fly to the United States to receive treatment.
-On September 11th, she will undergo cardiac surgery, during which surgeons will remove her damaged valve and implant an artificial replacement.
-Another organization, The Heart Hospital Baylor Plano, is contributing $35,000 to pay for surgery.
-Jean's family also needs help to fund the costs of surgery prep.
+Helen is a young student from Haiti.
+She lives with her parents in a neighborhood of Port-au-Prince; she is in first grade and likes her math and reading classes.
+Helen has a cardiac condition called ventricular septal defect.
+A hole exists between the two lower chambers of her heart.
+Blood leaks through this hole without passing through her lungs to be oxygenated, leaving her weak and short of breath.
+The surgery that Helen needs is not available anywhere in Haiti, so she will fly to the United States to receive treatment.
+On May 22, she will undergo cardiac surgery, during which surgeons will sew a patch over the hole in her heart to close it.
+Another organization, HeartGift Foundation, is contributing $14,000 to pay for surgery.
+Helen's family also needs help to fund the costs of surgery prep and travel.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Jean's family overseas.
-"I am looking forward to this surgery so that I can play with my children and take care of them."
+It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Helen's family overseas.
+Helen's father said: "Our family is all very excited and hopeful to know that our daughter's heart can be fixed soon!"